SpideySpidery/docs.micore.smp/README.md

 </details>

 ---

+## Mods (Client-Side) & Resource Pack

+These client-side mods and texture packs are **not included on the server** but are **suggested for the best gameplay experience**.
+Their use is entirely optional.

+bwah w.i.p.

+These recommendations aim to complement the MI CORE SMP experience and elevate your adventure without altering the core gameplay.

 This is just a glimpse of what this smp has to offer.
 With countless additional features and hidden surprises, there’s always something new to discover.